 Finding the best fit in basketball shoes

-It’s obvious that you should get the right size to maximize a shoe’s potential.
-What’s not so obvious are the factors that affect your size-related decisions.
+Of course, getting the right basketball shoe size is essential to maximising your performance.
+But what’s not so obvious are the factors that affect your size-related decisions.